vittominacori/vittominacori.github.io/routes/erc20-generator-terms.md

 ### Changes to the App
 We are constantly innovating the App to help provide the best possible experience.
 You acknowledge and agree that the form and nature of the App, and any part of it, may change from time to time without prior notice to you, and that we may add new features and change any part of the App at any time without notice.

+### Extended Terms and Conditions
+Read our [Terms and Conditions](/terms) which are hereby incorporated in these terms by reference.

 ## Privacy Policy
 ### What information do we collect?
 When you build a ERC20 you are prompted to enter Token Name and Symbol, the decimals amount and Token supply.